Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 Well, actually, no. It looked a hell of a lot worse.
 In fact, it legit looked like the suit was trying to crush him like a grape.

-*“Hnmmggh* …fuck!”
+*"Hnmmggh* …fuck!"
 Firth strained under the load, and Gonzo could *see* the individual cords in his neck press through the undersuit, visibly defined even through the micro-scale layer.
 Same with every inch of the rest of him, too.
 It was, honestly…fucking intimidating on multiple levels.
 Firstly, that he was *such* a monster and looked like one even through several inches of armor.
 But secondly: if the Suit could give even *him* a hurt like that…

 Parata, never Mister Sympathy at the best of times, chuckled sadistically.
-“Tight?”
+"Tight?"

-“Shit, *mmmpf!* Shit yeah you dumb fuck!”
+"Shit, *mmmpf!* Shit yeah you dumb fuck!"
 Firth did manage to crack a smile through a teeth-gritting grimace.
-“Fuck!
-It’s almost tighter’n ‘yer sister!”
+"Fuck!
+It’s almost tighter’n ‘yer sister!"

 Always a reliable way to get a rise out of Parata, that.
-“Oi!
-You keep your filthy mitts offa her!”
+"Oi!
+You keep your filthy mitts offa her!"

-Firth grinned at him, then groaned. “...*Fuck* …not gonna lay hands on anyone, this feels like a full-body kick in the scrote.”
+Firth grinned at him, then groaned. "...*Fuck* …not gonna lay hands on anyone, this feels like a full-body kick in the scrote."

-“Nearly done, you big baby,” Deacon told him.
-“Any second now…”
+"Nearly done, you big baby," Deacon told him.
+"Any second now…"

-Whatever the Suit was doing must have stopped, because Firth’s expression softened a bit, even if he still looked like he was exerting himself mightily. *“That’s* weird.
+Whatever the Suit was doing must have stopped, because Firth’s expression softened a bit, even if he still looked like he was exerting himself mightily. *"That’s* weird.
 Felt like it was tryin’ to knead me to death.
 Now it’s crushin’ more like I expect.
-I mean, still way too fuckin’ hard…”
+I mean, still way too fuckin’ hard…"

-“It’s contoured properly now.
-Should fit better than the old Mass ever did.”
+"It’s contoured properly now.
+Should fit better than the old Mass ever did."

 Firth bounced on his toes; dust fell from the ceiling.
-“Shit.
+"Shit.
 Yeah.
-That’s…really fuckin’ good!”
+That’s…really fuckin’ good!"

 Deacon, Doyle and the Gaoian tech—Zikko!
 That was his name!
 Hunter woulda felt *stupid* awkward asking him later—traded high fives.

-“It’s configured for dynamic tightness, too.
-We can adjust the fit based on the expected load.”
+"It’s configured for dynamic tightness, too.
+We can adjust the fit based on the expected load."

-“And this *delightful* full body hug…?”
+"And this *delightful* full body hug…?"

-“Full send.
-Congratulations, you’re in the big boy’s club now.”
+"Full send.
+Congratulations, you’re in the big boy’s club now."

-“Fuckin’ great…and the rest is gonna up the ante, ain’t it?”
+"Fuckin’ great…and the rest is gonna up the ante, ain’t it?"

 Doyle grinned evilly.
-“Absolutely.
-Now let’s get your outersuit sorted…”
+"Absolutely.
+Now let’s get your outersuit sorted…"

 The rest of the armor was much like the previous generation, but evolved and improved.
 His new midsuit fit him so tightly, the outersuit could anchor much more and better armor, so of course they had taken advantage.
 Righteous now had an advanced plate system that offered effectively total overlapping coverage.
 Warhorse never managed armor so thick and heavy, nor anything so comprehensive.
 But Firth was a far larger man with vastly more real estate across his body, and so…the possibilities had been exploited.
 He had a much bigger support pack too, to power better reactive shielding and to better feed his GR-7d ultra-heavy assault carbine with ammo and power.

 The end result…he was a *tank.* A walking, talking tank.
 Tank enough to make the industrial floor shudder underfoot with his every little step.
 For now, at least, he struggled under the crush of its weight and embrace…

 But they all knew that it wouldn’t take him long to adapt.
-In fact: “shit, this is kickin’ my ass…y’mind if I spend some fam time in this?”
+In fact: "shit, this is kickin’ my ass…y’mind if I spend some fam time in this?"

 Costello nodded approvingly.
-“Take as long as you want.
+"Take as long as you want.
 In fact, take a week, for a start.
-I’ll pull you off the active roster, because I want you adapted to that suit as soon as possible.”
+I’ll pull you off the active roster, because I want you adapted to that suit as soon as possible."

 Firth nodded stoically, his face the very picture of huge exertion.
-“Rog.
+"Rog.
 Guess I’ll…start with a road march.
-Load me up.”
+Load me up."

 And so…they did.
 Full battle-kit, worst case scenario.
 He didn’t seem happy under all that load.
 But, well…he was *Righteous.* Maybe nobody would ever replace Warhorse, but more and more it was obvious nobody would ever replace him, either.
 The man was a *god* of the battlefield, and now his body manufactured a personalized version of the most potent combat and regenerative drugs available.
 He was a living weapon, engineered to be the *best.*